-Stomatitis refers to inflammation of the mouth.
-It appears as either a red and swollen appearance of the mouth, with pain, or as discrete ulcers.
-Rarely, there are no ulcers, but only a burning sensation inside the mouth.
+Stomatitis refers to inflammation of the mouth, and causes a red and swollen appearance of the mouth, with pain, or as discrete ulcers.

-Stomatitis in general has several possible causes, which may overlap or interact with each other.
+Stomatitis has several possible causes, which may overlap or interact with each other.

 Local causes of stomatitis include factors such as:

 - Trauma: Trauma can possibly stem from ill-fitting dentures or other dental appliances like braces or retainers.

 - Infections: Stomatitis can be caused by bacterial infections, such as syphilis, or viral infections, such as herpes simplex and herpes zoster.
 Ulcers can also be caused by hand, foot, and mouth disease (Coxsackie virus), or yeast infections.

 - Other local causes include a weakened or deficient immune system, chemical irritation, and medications such as sulfonamide drugs, which treat conditions from eye infections to rheumatoid arthritis and include antibiotics, can also cause stomatitis, along with anti-epileptic drugs.

 - Behçet’s disease (inflammation of the blood vessels and tissues)